VaggelisAn/space_invaders/README.md

 Later goals include optimization experiments.

 Common Abbreviations used:
-R       Any of the 8-Bit registers A,B,C,D,E,H,L. data    Any 8-bit or 16-bit value.
+R       Any of the 8-Bit registers A,B,C,D,E,H,L.\n data    Any 8-bit or 16-bit value.\n
 PC      Program Counter.
 SP      Stack Pointer.
 RM      Register A,B,C,D,E,H,L or memory M pointed by HL.